adityasengar/Chatbot/README.md

 # Simple Seq2Seq Chatbot using NLTK
 This repository contains a simple chatbot implemented using Seq2Seq model in PyTorch.
 The chatbot uses a very basic sequence-to-sequence model architecture without attention mechanism.
-It's designed for educational purposes and not intended for production use.
+This is a simplified version of a chatbot model I created for a client.

 Description
 The chatbot implementation consists of two main files: